forwardemail/forwardemail.net/app/views/faq/index.md

    * `X-Original-To` - the original recipient for the message:
      * This is useful for determining where an email was originally delivered to (in addition to the "Received" header).
      * BCC header addresses are removed from `RCPT TO` values in order to preserve privacy.
+   * `X-Forward-Email-Website` - contains a link to our website of <https://forwardemail.net>
-   * `X-ForwardEmail-Version` - the current [SemVer](https://semver.org/) version from `package.json` of our codebase.
+   * `X-Forward-Email-Version` - the current [SemVer](https://semver.org/) version from `package.json` of our codebase.
-   * `X-ForwardEmail-Session-ID` - a session ID value used for debug purposes (only applies in non-production environments).
+   * `X-Forward-Email-Session-ID` - a session ID value used for debug purposes (only applies in non-production environments).
-   * `X-ForwardEmail-Sender` - a comma separated list containing the original envelope MAIL FROM address (if it was not blank), the reverse PTR client FQDN (if it exists), and the sender's IP address.
+   * `X-Forward-Email-Sender` - a comma separated list containing the original envelope MAIL FROM address (if it was not blank), the reverse PTR client FQDN (if it exists), and the sender's IP address.
-   * `X-ForwardEmail-ID` - this is only applicable for outbound SMTP and correlates to the email ID stored in My Account → Emails
+   * `X-Forward-Email-ID` - this is only applicable for outbound SMTP and correlates to the email ID stored in My Account → Emails
    * `X-Report-Abuse` - with a value of `abuse@forwardemail.net`.
    * `X-Report-Abuse-To` - with a value of `abuse@forwardemail.net`.
    * `X-Complaints-To` - with a value of `abuse@forwardemail.net`.